 One of the conditions of the development’s approval was the establishment of an independently-chaired Community Consultative Committee, which provides a forum for discussion between the proponents of the project and the representatives of the community on issues relating to the Project.
 The Committee seeks to ensure that the community and stakeholder groups are kept informed of the status of projects, are engaged in the development and implementation of the project, and are able to provide feedback to proponents on key issues and concerns.

 Follow the latest updates and news on the project by visiting the School website and the Renewal Project pages created specifically to keep the community informed.

 This project is vital to the long-term sustainability of Trinity’s delivery of education.
 It is also a unique opportunity to replace an ageing building with a development the community can be proud of, and where we can efficiently deliver education to young men of the future.
 Please contact our Director of Development to enquire about offering support.

 The new development will make innovative use of the site including both indoor and outdoor play space.
 The development includes a comprehensive landscaping upgrade which includes the planting of almost 70 trees to the campus as well as additional trees planted on the northern boundary of Yeo Park.

 Strategies, plans and programmes

-All approved strategies, plans, programs and registers required under the consent are publicly available.
+All approved strategies, plans, programs, CCC Meeting minutes, registers and monitoring reports required under the consent are publicly available.